 Your ad will show for “dog toy,” but won’t trigger for “new spiderman toys” and “toys spiderman.”

 Negative phrase match.
-Your ad won’t appear if the query contains the exact keyword terms in the same order, and there can be also additional words in the query.
+Your ad won’t appear if the query contains the exact keyword terms in the same order, and there can also be additional words in the query.

 Example.
 The negative phrase match keyword is “spiderman toys.”

 Your ad will show for “toys spiderman” and “buy dog toy.”

 Your ad won’t show for “spiderman toys” and “new spiderman toys.”